Optimal modularity and memory capacity of neural reservoirs: Results

-Our second study uses a more general setting, a reservoir with many communities, similar to ones that might be used in an ESN or observed in the brain (see Fig.~\ref{fig:optmod}(d)).
+Our second study uses a more general setting, a reservoir with many communities similar to ones that might be used in an ESN or observed in the brain (see Fig.~\ref{fig:optmod}(d)).
+The previous study only examined input into a single community, here we extend that to many communities.
 In Fig.~\ref{fig:optmod}(e) we record the response of a $50$-community network that receives a signal that is randomly distributed across the whole network.
 The result shows that even when there is no designated seed community, similar optimal modularity behavior arises.
 At low $\mu$ the input signal cannot be reinforced due to the lack of bridges, and is unable to excite even the highly cohesive communities.
 At high $\mu$ the many global bridges help to consolidate the signal, but there is not enough local cohesion to continue to facilitate a strong response.
-In the optimal region there is a balance between the amplifying affect of the communities and the global communication of the bridges which enables the network to take a sub-threshold, globally distributed signal and spread it throughout the network.
+In the optimal region there is a balance between the amplifying effect of the communities and the global communication of the bridges which enables the network to take a sub-threshold, globally distributed signal and spread it throughout the network.
+In linear and tanh reservoirs, no such relationship is found (see the Supplemental Material Fig.~\ref{fig:linear_activation_results} and Fig.~\ref{fig:tanh_activation_results}); instead communities behave in a more intuitive fashion, restricting information flow.